 You'd hardly expect to go outside one day and be bombarded with animals from the sky: it never literally rains cats and dogs.
 But, strange to say, there are, from time to time, downpours of smaller creatures.

 On June 16, 1984, the owner of a gas station in north Yorkshire, England, found shellfish and starfish peppering the forecourt and canopy of his garage.
-Some of the shellfish were still alive, yet the garage was 45 miles from the sea.
+Some of the shellfish were still alive, yet the garage was 45 mi from the sea.
 A month earlier, Ron Langton had been sitting in his London home when he heard loud slapping sounds outside.
 The next morning he found half a dozen flounders and whiting, about four to six inches long, in his yard and on his roof.

 Such falls aren't new.
 The Iranian religious text, the Bundahis, mentions a rain of cosmic frogs.
 And in the 19th century, the eccentric American journalist Charles Fort collected and published so many anecdotes about objects and animals plunging from the sky that the strange precipitants became known as "Forteans".